erichors/dynatrace-getting-started/README.md

 * [(Readme) How to define Ownership in Dynatrace](./how-to-diagnostics/how-to-define-ownership.md)

-## Step 5: Integrate and Automate based on your data
+## How Can you Integrate and Automate based on your data

 Start by building workflows to connect Dynatrace with your tool ecosystem.